Skip to main content

 privileged: true

-5. To verify that the AppArmor profile is correctly disabled, run the following command:
+5. Verify that the AppArmor profile is correctly disabled.
+Replace [SLURMD-NODE-NAME] with the name of your slurmd Pod.

 This should return no output.
-If it outputs LocalhostProfile: profiles/enroot, then the configuration is not applied correctly.
+If it outputs LocalhostProfile: profiles/enroot, then the configuration isn’t applied correctly.

 Grant users Docker access